twitter/twui/README.md

 There are many places where TwUI could be improved:

 * Accessibility.
 It would be great to bridge the AppKit accessibility APIs to something simpler, again, inspired by UIKit.
+The current accessibility APIs are not completely feature filled either.

 * Text editing.
-TUITextEditor is a simple text editor (built on TUITextRenderer).
+TUITextEditor is a simple text editor built on TUITextRenderer.
 It provides basic editing support and handles a number of standard keybindings.
-Fleshing this out to be indistinguishable from NSTextView (read: spellchecking, autocorrect) would be useful.
-If the logic around this were self-contained it would even be great as a standalone project, useful for anyone looking to build a custom text editor for the Mac.
+Fleshing this out to be indistinguishable from NSTextView would be useful.

 * Reverse-hosting.
 Right now TUIViews may be hosted inside of an existing NSView hierarchy.
 It would be useful if the reverse were possible, adding NSViews inside of TUIViews.
 Doing so in a robust way so event routing, the responder chain, and CAAnimations all just work is a challenge.